 3.

-Uses "and" instead of "Neither... nor..."; does not indicate negation as the structure requires.
+It uses "and" instead of "Neither... nor..."; it does not indicate negation as the structure requires.

-Negation is missing; "Neither... nor..." requires the entire sentence to be negative.
+Negation is missing; "Neither... nor..." requires the whole sentence to be negative.

 4.